 It is up to us to help each other.
 We all need a veterans organization that is authorized to prosecute veteran claims with the VA.
 VeteranHOPE does not do VA claims, so you will need to find an organization that does.

-VeteranHOPE is about turning that road around and bringing back hope by standing up for veterans and for their families.
+VeteranHOPE is about turning that around and bringing back hope by standing up for military and veteran families.
 No matter what garbage is dumped on us, we have already seen the worst and survived.
 Together, we can stop the discrimination and solve the problems of fraud that are damaging our families and our country.
 We can make things better because we know how to stand up for those who need help.
 We know how to hold a line against all odds.
 We know how to protect others and that is what "support and defend family and country" is all about.

 What you do not know about veteran benefits and family support can hurt you.